List of Agents of S.H.I.E.L.D. characters: Melinda May

-Wen had been on the "forefront" of the producers wishlist to appear in the series, and after a general meeting, pursued her for the part; Wen was cast as May in October 2012.
+Wen had been on the "forefront" of the producers' wishlist to appear in the series, and after a general meeting, they pursued her for the part; Wen was cast as May in October 2012.
 Whedon had the character, who was originally listed with the name Agent Althea Rice on casting sheets, "rolling around in his head" for a long time.
 In preparation for the role, Wen was "given a couple of background stories" about May, but found it challenging to play a character who is respected by those around her when the audience doesn't know why, stating "It's a challenge in different ways....I use some of my own personal experience where we've been scarred or we've been greatly disappointed".
-When May's past was revealed in "Melinda", Wen called it "devastating", explaining "She was married, she was in love with Andrew, she had a job that she excelled at and loved and believed in—so her world was pretty perfect...To have learned what she had to do, for the good of the many...I can understand why it would traumatize her so much and cause her to retreat."
-May's shirt is the same blue as many S.H.I.E.L.D. agents in The Avengers such as Maria Hill, so as to have some continuity between her uniform and those established in the films.
-The rest of her costume is inspired by military flight suits, including a leather vest, and pants with stretch panels to aid with fighting.